By Alec Woodward and Todd Idler

 Effective SaaS management provides the insights IT leaders need to identify and remedy this wasted spend.
 And with the right tools, SaaS management is straightforward and easy to implement.
 By gaining visibility into spend per app, the number of licenses used, and employee app engagement, IT leaders are already controlling SaaS spend to reduce costs up to 55%.

-Today, cloud technologies make up 58% of software spend.
+Today, cloud solutions make up 58% of application software spend.
 And that number is set to jump to 66% by 2025.
-This trend is driven by how easy it is for these software-as-a-service (SaaS) apps to be purchased, deployed, and used.
+This trend is driven by how easy it is for these SaaS apps to be purchased, deployed, and used.

 While the increased productivity is a boon, the ease of acquisition has created a number of problems for IT.
-In 2021, business units outside of IT owned 56% of a company’s apps.
-That’s up from 52% the previous year.
+In 2022, as SaaS sprawl continued, business units outside of IT owned 53% of a company’s apps.
+Over the past three years, this shadow IT has accounted for more than half of the average company’s SaaS portfolio.
 As a result, controlling SaaS spend is difficult as IT leaders can’t easily identify where to optimize costs.

 How you could be losing up to $40M annually